josuebarrera/GenEra/README.md

 ### Depending on which alignment method you want to use, you'll have to choose between these two input files:

 -  `-q` &nbsp;&nbsp;&nbsp; A standard FASTA file containing all the protein sequences of your species of interest.
-Make sure all your sequence headers are unique.
+Make sure all your sequence headers are unique and simple (e.g., the headers shouldn't contain regular expressions like `\t` or `\n`).

 -  `-Q` &nbsp;&nbsp;&nbsp; A directory containing all the protein structural predictions of your species of interest in PDB format.
 Make sure that all your PDB files have unique names and that they are uncompressed.